-What is the specialization of B. Riley & Co.?
+What is the specialization of B. Riley FBR, Inc.?

-Founded by Bryant Riley in 1997, B. Riley & Co., LLC is a FINRA-licensed broker dealer, and a wholly-owned subsidiary of B. Riley Financial, Inc. (NASDAQ: RILY), a publicly traded, diversified financial services company offering collaborative solutions to the capital raising and financial advisory needs of public and private companies and high net worth individuals.
+Founded by Bryant Riley in 1997, B. Riley FBR, Inc. is a FINRA-licensed broker dealer, and a wholly-owned subsidiary of B. Riley Financial, Inc. (NASDAQ: RILY), a publicly traded, diversified financial services company offering collaborative solutions to the capital raising and financial advisory needs of public and private companies and high net worth individuals.

 The firm is nationally recognized for its highly ranked proprietary equity research, through its specialization in fundamental research on smaller companies, which are often overlooked or ignored by larger firms.
-Learn more about B. Riley & Co., LLC at www.brileyco.com.
+Learn more about B. Riley FBR at www.brileyfbr.com.

-What is the history of the B. Riley & Co.
-Research Group?
+What is the history of the B. Riley FBR Research Group?

-B. Riley has been researching small and micro-cap companies for nearly two decades.
+B. Riley FBR has been researching small and micro-cap companies for over two decades.
 The Research Group is well known in the institutional investor space for their work on companies that are underfollowed and misunderstood by the rest of Wall Street.
-Small-cap focused hedge funds and other mutual fund managers depend on B. Riley‘s research recommendations when selecting companies for their investment portfolios.
-To learn more about the B. Riley & Co.
-Research Group, click here.
+Small-cap focused hedge funds and other mutual fund managers depend on B. Riley FBR‘s research recommendations when selecting companies for their investment portfolios.
+To learn more about the B. Riley FBR Research Group, click here.

 Why is a concentrated portfolio of small and micro-cap equities important to an individual’s investment strategy?